Faqan086/QA/README.md

 # QA
 Github Lesson
 # DeveloperAZ.com
-The service for gamers and developers
+The blog for gamers and developers